The need to reform network charging so that it’s cost-reflective for all parties is not a new issue.

 Changes to charging regime

-Ofgem and BEIS have signalled a clear intent to review and reform the charging regime and three clear actions are already underway:
+Ofgem and BEIS have signaled a clear intent to review and reform the charging regime and three clear actions are already underway:

 Residual charges: Ofgem announced on 20 June that it will reduce the embedded benefits received through the residual charges levied within TNUoS (a variant on our suggested modification).
 This will see the benefits potentially reduce from a current of £45/kW to a now estimated range of between £3/kW to £7/kW, the cost of avoiding further investment at the grid supply point.
 Ofgem’s preferred approach is to phase in the reduction over two years to 2020.